Obsessive Compulsions in Dogs

 Licking of this sort causes endorphins in the brain that are calming agents and helps with anxiety.

-It also helps when the dog has a lack of stimulation, as that also causes the obsessive licking in these instances.
+It also does not help when the dog has a lack of stimulation, as that also causes the obsessive licking in these instances.

 It was once believed that the licking took chemicals from the plaster or glass and that the action was also a calming agent.
 I do not believe that the chemical observation is correct.
 Though it is not always classic separation anxiety, it may be stimulated by long absences or could be related to the onset of dementia or Alzheimer's.